solokeys/solo1/docs/solo/customization.md

 ### Creating your attestation key pair

 Since we are generating keys, it's important to use a good entropy source.
-You can use the True RNG on your Solo device to generate some good random numbers.
+You can use the [True RNG on your Solo](/solo/solo-extras) to generate some good random numbers.

 ```
 # Run for 1 second, then hit control-c